Video 2000, also known as V2000 is a Video Compact Cassette (VCC) format introduced by Philips and Grundig to rival VHS and Betamax.

 How’s Video 2000’s Long Recording Time Possible

-Video 2000 as mentioned has a tape width of half an inch.
+Video 2000, as mentioned, has a tape width of half an inch.
 However, only half the tape width is used when one side of it is played.

 The other half is used when the tape is played on the other side.
 The tape runs in the opposite direction.